Lolle2001/hybrid-analyser/README.md

 ## Future improvements

 - [ ] Add option to write animation histograms into .npy files, for fast loading in python.
+- [ ] Improve commandline parser for hybridp.
+- [ ] Add more options for hybridp to be read from .par files.
+- [ ]